 The icebergs from the North Atlantic originate mainly from the western coasts of Greenland, where ice streams deliver large quantities of ice in the fjord-systems which leads to the Baffin sea.

-Still today this region is the most important origin of icebergs on the northern hemisphere, thousands of junks of ice per year drop from the front of the glaciers and if large enough will one or three years later reach the North Atlantic.
+Still today this region is the most important origin of icebergs in the northern hemisphere, thousands of junks of ice per year drop from the front of the glaciers, and if large enough will one or three years later reach the North Atlantic.